 The project site is located in the Mead Valley Area Plan of the MSHCP, but is not located within any Criteria Cells or designated conservation areas (Exhibit 8, MSHCP Conservation Areas).
-However, the project site is located immediately adjacent to Criteria Cells 2432, 2529, and 2533, which contribute to assembly of Proposed Non-Contiguous Habitat Block 4.
+However, the project site is located immediately adjacent to Criteria Cell 2529, which contributes to assembly of Proposed Non-Contiguous Habitat Block 4.
 The project site is located within the designated survey area for burrowing owl as depicted in Figure 6-4 within Section 6.3.2 of the MSHCP.
 Refer to the following sections for an analysis of the suitability of the on-site habitat and potential for burrowing owl to occur on the project site.
 No other special-status wildlife species surveys were identified.